jacobptnguyen/delay-classifier/README.md

 | Random Forest | 0.670 | 0.720 | 0.575 | 7.0s |
 | HistGradientBoosting | 0.668 | 0.720 | 0.582 | 3.2s |

-- Best model: Random Forest (0.7204 ROC-AUC), essentially tied with HistGradientBoosting (0.7201).
+Best model: Random Forest (0.7204 ROC-AUC), essentially tied with HistGradientBoosting (0.7201).
 Its recall on delayed flights is 0.50 (precision 0.67), so it misses about half of the real delays.
-Lowering the 0.5 threshold would catch more, at the cost of more false alarms.
-- Every model plateaus around 0.72 AUC, so the limit is the data: there's no date, weather or upstream-delay information.
-- Caveat: the dataset has no date column, so the same scheduled flight appears on many days, and a random split puts copies in both train and test.
-Test scores are slightly optimistic.

 ## Tech stack